4-H around the world: Taiwan

 The Michigan State University Extension 4-H International Exchange Program coordinator and I traveled with a group of 11 coordinators and enjoyed a tea ceremony and making tofu with the Taiwan Shenkeng 4-H Club.
 The youth showed off their 4-H record books, giggled as we tried to copy what we were taught in the tea ceremony and introduced themselves very well in English.
 One young man called himself “Handsome” and shared how much he would love to travel to the USA.
 He had such a wonderful smile and bubbly personality that everyone promised to try and make his dream a reality.

-All these coordinators from different states in the U.S. enjoyed learning from the Taiwan 4-H club members.
-All are dedicated to making international friendships a reality and helping 4-H members achieve the "and my world" part of the 4-H Pledge.
+These coordinators from different states in the U.S. enjoyed learning from the Taiwan 4-H club members.
+State coordinators are dedicated to making international friendships a reality and helping 4-H members achieve the "and my world" part of the 4-H Pledge.

-Wei-Jia (Colin) Wang, the IFYE 2018 delegate hosted in Michigan, experienced Michigan 4-H first-hand over the summer.
+Wei-Jia (Colin) Wang, the IFYE 2018 delegate hosted in Michigan, experienced Michigan 4-H first-hand over the summer of 2018.
 It was a true cultural exchange getting to continue the relationship by seeing Colin in Taiwan and experiencing Taiwan 4-H directly.

 “Taiwan’s 4-H was started from 1952 to the present,” said Colin.
 “At that time, we were in an agricultural age.
 Our government (Council of Agriculture, COA) believed 4-H could teach youth agricultural technology and how to do farming.
 So, Taiwan’s 4-H Extension is based on the Farmers’ Association.
 We do projects and activities about agriculture.
 We know 4-H is not only about agriculture, it should be everything.
 4-H’s purpose is ‘Positive Youth Development’ and we try to cultivate children’s competence.